 Body searches in prison: specific risks for women, LGBTIQA+ persons and family members

-While sometimes necessary for security reasons, certain detention practices entail a high risk of discrimination, abuse and ill-treatment, by their nature and the way they are implemented in practice.
-Body searches are among those risky practices.
+While sometimes necessary for security reasons, body searches entail a high risk of discrimination, abuse and ill-treatment, by their nature and the way they are implemented in practice.
 They can be particularly humiliating and traumatic for women and LGBTIQA+ persons deprived of liberty, especially when they involve nudity and physical contact.
 Persons visiting their relatives in detention can also be exposed to humiliating and degrading body searches.
-Taking into account the inherent risk posed by this detention practice, international human rights standards include specific provisions relating to body searches, in particular the 2010 Bangkok Rules and the 2015 Nelson Mandela Rules.
-The Yogyakarta Principles provide specific protection for LGBTIQA+ persons deprived of liberty in the context of body searches.

 Speakers